 Specify which config file to read curl arguments from.
 The config file is a text file in which command line arguments can be written which then will be used as if they were written on the actual command line.
 Options and their parameters must be specified on the same config file line.
-If the parameter is to contain white spaces, the parameter must be enclosed within quotes.
+If the parameter is to contain white spaces, the parameter must be inclosed within quotes.
 If the first column of a config line is a '#' character, the rest of the line will be treated as a comment.
-Only write one option per physical line in the config file.

-Specify the filename to -K/--config as '-' to make curl read the file from stdin.
+Specify the filename as '-' to make curl read the file from stdin.